CloakLink/CloakLinkSOL/README.md

   npm run dev
   ```

+## Solana payment flow and indexer runbook
+- Invoices inherit the profile receive address and target chain (Solana) and optionally an SPL mint address.
+- The indexer polls RPC using `getSignaturesForAddress` and `getParsedTransaction`, validates memo prefixes when enabled, and checks lamport/token balance deltas to detect payments.
+- Cursor positions and invoice statuses are persisted via Prisma in the shared SQLite database under `./data`.
+Keep the API and indexer `DATABASE_URL` values aligned.
+- Tune resilience with `POLL_INTERVAL_MS`, `RPC_MAX_RETRIES`, `RPC_RETRY_DELAY_MS`, and `RPC_TIMEOUT_MS` in `indexer/.env`.
+- For production, provision a reliable Solana RPC endpoint and monitor logs for repeated RPC failures.

 ## Key API routes
 - `POST /profiles` – create a profile.
 - `GET /profiles` – list profiles.